-In February 2024, the Board approved PRSUs to be granted to certain members of the executive team (Executive PRSUs), subject to service and 2022 performance-based vesting conditions.
-The performance-based vesting conditions include revenue and \$21.0 million free cash flow targets over the performance period from January 1 to December 31, 2024, and vest over 3 years from the grant date.
+In February 2024, the Board approved PRSUs to be granted to certain members of the executive team (Executive PRSUs), subject to service and performance-based vesting conditions.
+The performance-based vesting conditions include revenue and free cash flow targets over the performance period from January 1 to December 31, 2024, and vest over 3 years from the grant date.
 70% and 30% of each Executive PRSU award will be earned based on the Company's achievement of revenue and free cash flow targets, respectively.
 The performance targets allow the Company's executives to earn up to a maximum of 177.5% of target performance in the aggregate for significant outperformance.

-The fair value of each PRSU is based on the nine fair value of the Company's common stock on the date of grant.
+The fair value of each PRSU is based on the fair value of the Company's common stock on the date of grant.
 Stock-based compensation associated with these Executive PRSUs is recognized using the accelerated attribution method over the requisite service period, based on the Company's periodic assessment of the probability that the performance will be achieved.
-For the three months ended September 30, 2023 and 2022, these expenses were recorded in general and administrative expenses in March 31, 2024, the condensed consolidated statements Company recognized \$0.6 million of operations, stock-based compensation expense related to the Executive PRSUs.
+For the three and six months ended March 31, 2024 June 30, 2024, the Company recognized \$0.6 million \$1.9 million and \$2.5 million of stock-based compensation expense related to the Executive PRSUs, respectively.